Wouldn’t it be great if you could just add content to your site, and the following happened … all from your post URL:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-This changes the ‘base’ category or tag URLs using the following syntax:
+You can change the ‘base’ tag or category for your URLs using the following structure:

 - domain.com/category_base/category_name